apache/iceberg/docs/aws.md

 When the catalog property `s3.write.table-tag-enabled` and `s3.write.namespace-tag-enabled` is set to `true` then the objects in S3 will be saved with tags: `iceberg.table=<table-name>` and `iceberg.namespace=<namespace-name>`.
 Users can define access and data retention policy per namespace or table based on these tags.
-For example, to write table and namespace name as S3 tags with Spark 3.0, you can add the following setting to your Spark config file:
+For example, to write table and namespace name as S3 tags with Spark 3.0, you can configure your Spark with the following setting:
 ```shell
 spark.sql.catalog.my_catalog.s3.write.table-tag-enabled=true
 spark.sql.catalog.my_catalog.s3.write.namespace-tag-enabled=true